ianboyko/uniforlsp/content/english/documents/consumer_law/ontario-s-consumer-protection-act.md

 ##### If you enter into a consumer contract and are not sure if it is valid

-or if you wish to cancel it
+##### or if you wish to cancel it

-contact your Unifor Legal Services Plan office immediately!
+##### contact your Unifor Legal Services Plan office immediately!

-Ron Reaume,
-Assistant Managing Lawyer,
+Ron Reaume, Assistant Managing Lawyer, Windsor Office
-Windsor Office
 2345 Central Avenue
 519-944-5222 or 1-800-381-2209

+> _Disclaimer: This article is intended for general information only and not to provide specific legal advice.
+There is no attorney-client relationship established by reading this article.
+It does not replace competent legal advice from a lawyer who is licensed to practice in your jurisdiction._